-"Frontier Economics has reviewed the calculations in the 2023/24 final tariff model.
-The review did not identify any issues with the calculations or modelling, and the approach adopted by South East Water in the model is transparent and reasonable.
-South East Water has produced wholesale and retail charges that enables tariffs to be calculated that are compliant with the relevant retail and wholesale revenue target for the year.
-Our review of the tariffs across customer types does not identify any specific concerns in relation to the principle of no undue preference or discrimination.
+"Frontier Economics has reviewed the calculations in the 2024/25 final tariff model.
+The review did not identify any issues with the calculations or modelling, and the approach adopted by South East Water in the model remains transparent and reasonable.
+South East Water has produced wholesale and retail charges that enables tariffs to be calculated that are compliant with the relevant wholesale and retail revenue target for the year.

 South East Water has undertaken a robust and comprehensive assessment of customer bill impacts, in line with Ofwat guidance.
-In addition, our review of the underlying source files for the volume multipliers has not identified any issues and the charges documents to be published have been correctly updated with the charges for 2023/24."
+No customer group faces a nominal bill increase of more than 5%.
+In addition, our review of the underlying source files for the volume multipliers has not identified any issues and the charges documents to be published have been correctly updated with the charges for 2024/25.